microsoft/pxt-microbit/docs/reference/serial/read-until.md

 ## Returns

-* a [string](/types/string) containing input from the serial port, such as a response typed by a user
+* a [string](/types/string) containing input from the serial port, such as a response typed by a user.

 ## Example